getsolus/linux-steam-integration/TECHNICAL.md

 `force-32bit = $boolean`

-        If set to a true boolean value (yes/true/on), the shadowed Steam binary will be run via the `linux32` command.
+        If set to a true boolean value (yes/true/on), the shadowed Steam binary will be run via the `setarch linux32` command.
 This will force the `steam` process and all children to believe they are running on a 32-bit system.
 This may be useful for 64-bit games that are buggy only on 64-bit.